 Yes, whether you would have just been married or are celebrating an anniversary from some years before.

 As a service of ‘Blessing’ isn’t governed by Marriage Law, you would not have to ‘qualify’ by living here or by one of the other categories above.
-There is no cost for the service itself (we invite a donation instead) but any of the extras you might wish to include would cost the same as above.
+Please contact us for the level of fee or donation that would apply in your situation (any of the optional extras you might wish to include would cost the same as above).

 More information and ideas about marriage in the Church of England can be found at www.yourchurchwedding.org